RG-still.png

 An example of how I organized notes and findings on a particular topic for the mindfulness persona using Mural.
 Each note is colored differently to represent a different interviewee.
 View Liam’s complete worksheet

-High level overviews of Liam and Kylie, our most mindfulness oriented personas.
+High level overviews of Liam and Kylie, our mindfulness oriented personas.
 Liam is meditation specific whereas Kylie has a broad interest in all areas of the wellness categories.
 There are more personas targeting other potential verticals in the research summary deck.

 FTE and Building a Connection